isthari/doc.broadcast.github.io/_en/user-guest.md

 ---

 {% include base_path %}
-The guest user profile allow the login into the application with a single link.
+The guest user profile allows the login into the application with a single link.
 It's mainly for one-time users like politicians, artists, sport players ...
 This link is only valid for 7 days

 To create a guest user, login as a Studio User.
 On the bottom left panel click "Temporal user"